 Winter Weather Gear

 You will likely be spending a lot of time on your feet at the Christmas Markets in Dusseldorf.
 While there isn’t too much walking required to get from market to market, there are very few places to sit and rest your feet at the markets.
-We advise wearing a pair of comfortable shoes or boots.
+We advise packing a pair of comfortable travel shoes or boots.

 Euros and Credit Cards